Screen Share with the iOS Device

 Support your customer's Apple mobile devices through view-only screen sharing from your Windows, Mac or Linux representative console.

-Beginning with iOS version 11, iOS mobile devices can share or broadcast their screen to other applications, such as the Bomgar customer client app.
-However, before a user can start screen sharing from their iOS device, they must configure their device to use this functionality.
+iOS mobile devices can share or broadcast their screen to other applications, such as the Bomgar customer client app.
+However, before a user can start screen sharing from their iOS 11 device, they must configure their device to use this functionality.

 - From the iOS device, go to Settings > Control Center.